decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 	Decrediton needs to download a full copy of the Decred blockchain before it can be used.
 This means that a large download must be completed and a large amount of storage space must be be available on the PC where Decrediton is intalled.

-	At the end of May 2018 the Decred blockchain was 3.3GB.
+	You can check the current size of the Decred blockchain at https://alpha.dcrdata.org/charts

 ---